sheng-qu/sheng-qu.github.io/_pages/about.md

   - /about.html
 ---

-# Welcome!

-Hello!
-I'm **Sheng Qu**, a PhD candidate in the Economics Department at the University of Colorado Boulder.

-## Research Interests
-My research focuses on:
-- Labor Economics
-- Economics of Education
-- Public Policy

-## Current Work
+## Welcome!

-My current research examines how the rise in international undergraduate enrollment in the U.S. affects the tuition-setting behavior of U.S. higher education institutions.
+Hello and welcome!
+My name is Sheng Qu, and I am a PhD candidate in the Economics Department at the University of Colorado Boulder.
+My research focuses on labor economics, economics of education, and public policy.
+My current work examines how the rise in international undergraduate enrollment in the U.S. affects the tuition-setting behavior of U.S. higher education institutions.

----

-**I am on the job market for the 2025-2026 academic year.**
+**I am currently on the job market for the 2025-2026 academic year.**

----

-## Contact
-Feel free to reach out: [sheng.qu@colorado.edu](mailto:sheng.qu@colorado.edu)
+Feel free to reach out at: [sheng.qu@colorado.edu](mailto:sheng.qu@colorado.edu)